 Environmental responsibility is a fundamental part of NOIC’s business and we aim to be a leader in environmentally sustainable irrigation development in New Zealand.
 With this in mind, NOIC will strive to:

-- Promote responsible and efficient use of water through education, technological innovation, and if required, our own enforcement actions;
+- Promote responsible and efficient use of water through research, education, technological innovation, and if required, our own enforcement actions;

 - Drive continual improvement in environmental performance through our Environmental Farm Plan System, including our annual environmental audit process;

 - Ensure our shareholders are aware of their environmental responsibilities and support them in achieving the required standards;

 - Develop and maintain positive working relationships with Otago Regional Council, Waitaki District Council, Te Rūnanga o Moeraki, industry partners and the local community;

 - Engage regularly with people affected by our operations and have processes available to address concerns associated with irrigation, including a complaint investigation process;